Answering Four Excuses for Celebrating Halloween

 2. Well, when we dress up and trick-or-treat, we are really celebrating All Saints’ Day.

 In case you’re not aware, the day following Halloween (Nov.
 1) is All Saints’ Day.
-Catholics, Orthodox and some Protestant denominations use this day to celebrate all saints who have died and gone to heaven.
+Catholics, Orthodox and some Protestant denominations use this day to celebrate all the saints who have died and supposedly gone to heaven.

 No matter how good you try to make poison look, it is still poison and should not be ingested.